 - Simple 12 V DC power supply, no HV supply required

-- RF and magnetic shielding with gold plated iron or nickel coated aluminum housing
+- RF and magnetic shielding with refined iron or nickel coated aluminum housing

 The PMA detector is a single photon sensitive, fully integrated, fast time response and low noise photon sensor.
 The PMA integrates a fast Photomultiplier Tube (PMT), a high voltage power supply and a pre-amplifier.
 Thermoelectric cooling and automatic overload protection are available as an option.

 Housing with dedicated RF and magnetic shielding